Stadium MK: Milton Keynes Stadium Consortium

 Opponents of such a move surmised that the stadium was a "Trojan Horse" included in the blueprint to bypass planning rules, and that although the consortium described the larger development as enabling the construction of the stadium, the reverse was the case—Winkelman's consortium, they claimed, had to have a professional team in place right away to justify the ground so the development could get planning permission.
 David Conn of The Guardian corroborated this assessment.
 "The whole project was indeed dependent on Asda and Ikea," Conn summarised in a 2012 article, after interviewing Winkelman.
 "Having seen the opportunity to build a stadium Milton Keynes lacked, and realised Asda did not have a store in the town, Winkelman acquired options to buy the land from its three owners, including the council.
 Asda would not have been granted planning permission for a huge out-of-town superstore unless it gave the council the benefit of building the stadium.
 A League club would move up, permission would be granted, then Winkelman would exercise the option to buy all the land, sell it to Asda and Ikea for very much more, and the difference would be used to build the stadium."
 Conn retrospectively described this as the "deal of a lifetime".

+In August 2024, Wimkelman transferred control of the stadium and the club to a Kuwaiti Arab consortium led by Fahad Al-Ghani, free of all debts and liabilities.
+The terms were not disclosed.